ManojChandran/Object_Oriented/Chapter 3 - Building a Class/README.md

 ```
   SOLID stands for
-   S - Single responsibility principle
+   S - Single responsibility Principle
+   O - Open Closed Principle
+   L - Liskov Substitution Principle
+   I - Interface Segregation Principle
+   D - Dependency Inversion Principle
+```

+### Single Responsibility Principle
 A class should have one and only one reason to changes.
-   O - Open Closed principle
+### Open Closed Principle
 Software entities should be open for extension, but closed for modification.
-   L - Liskov Substitution Principle
+### Liskov Substitution Principle
 Sub types must be substitutable for their base type.
-   I - Interface segregation principle
+### Interface Segregation Principle
 The dependency of one class to another, should depend on the smallest possible interface.
-   D - Dependency Inversion principle
+### Dependency Inversion Principle
 Depends on abstractions (interfaces), not on concrete classes.
-```